Fungi-Inspired Companies Fill a New Niche in Sustainability

 “As a technologist, my idea was can we use technology to make it easier for people to live in harmony on Earth?
 That search brought me to mushrooms…there’s just tons of opportunity and materials in food to use this beautiful technology that’s right beneath our feet, to grow materials or plant-based bacon,” Bayer tells Food Tank.

-Realizing that mimicking animal skin could lead to mimicking animal muscle, Ecovative is diving into the plant-based protein space to fill in an opportunity to compete with the United States’ whole cut meat market, which totaled over 100 billion pounds in 2017.
+Realizing that mimicking animal skin could lead to mimicking animal muscle, Ecovative recently created a new entity called Atlast Food Co. to dive into the plant-based protein space to fill in an opportunity to compete with the United States’ whole cut meat market, which totaled over 100 billion pounds in 2017.
 “Mushrooms that are really good and taste like meat have names like chicken of the woods or the beefsteak fungus but they’re actually not commercially cultivated, which is why you probably haven’t eaten them.
 So what we’ve been doing is taking these structures from nature, these strains actually…and we re-express it in this industrialized slab,” Bayer tells Food Tank.

 In 2017, Ecovative was awarded with US$9.1 million from DARPA under the United States Department of Defense.
 According to Bayer, the DARPA project involved building a foundation of research around mycelium and using it to grow structures that can be rapidly deployed in an environment.